How Does Catnip Work? It Triggers a 10-Minute High

 Don’t just throw it on the floor.
 Use it strategically!

-• Training Tool: Rub it on a scratching post to make it more appealing than your sofa.
+• Training Tool Rub it on a scratching post to make it more appealing than your sofa.

-• Stress Relief: Sprinkle some in the carrier before a vet visit to take the edge off.
+• Stress Relief Sprinkle some in the carrier before a vet visit to take the edge off.

 FAQ

-• Why does my cat look aggressive on catnip?
 For some cats, the “stimulant” effect can lower inhibitions, leading to play aggression.
-If your cat gets too bitey, switch to “Eating” (sedative) or stop using it.
+If your cat gets too bitey, switch to the “Eating” method (sedative effect) or stop using it altogether.